steveloughran/validate-hadoop-client-artifacts/README.md

 [Big Data Interop](https://github.com/GoogleCloudPlatform/bigdata-interop).

-This is java 11+ only.
+* This is java 11+ only.
+* currently only builds against AWS v1 SDK.

 Ideally, you should run the tests, or even better, run them before the RC is up for review.